If You’re an eDiscovery Professional Interested in Predictive Coding, Here is a Site You May Want to Check Out: eDiscovery Trends

 So far, Rob has received 19 responses (mine was one of those).
 It will be interesting to see the results when he closes the survey and publishes the results.

 So, what do you think?
-Are you aware of any other rules out there supporting or encouraging the use of TAR?
-If so, let us know about them!
-And, as always, please share any comments you might have or if you’d like to know more about a particular topic.
+Are you an expert in predictive coding technologies and protocols?
+Please share any comments you might have or if you’d like to know more about a particular topic.